usnistgov/labbench/doc/guide/02_getting_started/01 device.md

             return [float(s) for s in response.split(",")]
 ```

 Automation capabilities for this instrument are fully encapsulated by the `PowerSensor` object.
-Some key features:
-* `PowerSensor` begins with the attributes the `labbench.VISADevice` backend, which wraps the [`pyvisa`](https://pyvisa.readthedocs.io/) library.
+Subclassing from {py:class}`labbench.VISADevice` seeds `PowerSensor` with all of its [`pyvisa`](https://pyvisa.readthedocs.io/), including connection management and access to its [pyvisa instrument object](https://pyvisa.readthedocs.io/en/latest/introduction/communication.html) as its `backend` attribute.
+The method functions (`fetch` and `preset`) represent examples of scripting SCPI commands through explicit code

-* The various `lb.property` definitions are shortcuts for [SCPI](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) commands on this instrument.
-When we use `PowerSensor` to control an instrument, getting or setting these properties will trigger SCPI query and commands based on each property's `key`.
-The property type (`lb.property.float`, `lb.property.str`, etc.) and remaining arguments determine the type and constraints of the python representation of that property.
+The various {py:mod}`labbench.property` definitions are shortcuts for [SCPI](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments).
+In usage of objects derived from {py:class}`labbench.VISABackend`, getting or setting these properties will trigger SCPI query and commands based on each property's `key`.
-* The method functions (`fetch` and `preset`) represent examples of other types of SCPI commands that are implemented programmatically.

-### Basic Device Wrapper Usage
+* The property type ({py:class}`labbench.property.float`, {py:class}`labbench.property.str`, etc.) sets the python type to use for the parameter
+* The keyword arguments, which define the SCPI command, validation constraints and documentation metadata, would be  filled in based on the instrument programming manual.
+These properties are class _descriptors_ that exist only as definition until we _instantiate_ `PowerSensor` in order to _use_ it.

+## Example Usage
-The implementation of `PowerSensor` above is enough for us to perform a simple measurement.
+The implementation of `PowerSensor` is already enough for us to perform a simple measurement.
 Automation starts with making an instance and then connecting it.
 The methods and traits can be discovered through tab completion in most IDEs.

 ```{code-cell} ipython3
 # use a pyvisa-sim simulated VISA instrument for the demo